cridge14/caroline-ridge-portfolio/README.md

 2. Accessible ways to present data to multiple stakeholders.
 3. How to build my own portfolio!

-After graduation, I hope to work in a think tank, which is why learning how to honestly present data in digestible ways is very important!
+After graduation, I hope to work in a think tank, which is why learning how to present data in an honest and transparent way is important.
 # Portfolio

 # Examples